quixio/quix-docs/docs/tutorials/influxdb-alerting/add-alerting.md

-# Add an alerting service
+# Add an alerting service using PagerDuty

 To add a PagerDuty alerting service to your pipeline: